at the Technology Assistance Center (TAC)

 The Technology Assistance Center has negotiated an excellent package on laptops.
 Dell offers competitive pricing, an on site 3 year - next business day warranty, excellent customer service and dependable, reliable machines.

 If you choose to explore other purchasing options, please pay careful attention to the Warrington computer requirements.
 Look for comparable features that are included in the Warrington laptops, such as the extended warranty, plus all required software and hardware.

 The University of Florida maintains educational pricing agreements with Dell, Lenovo and Apple.
-The Warrington College of Business Administration has special pricing arrangements with Dell and IBM for notebook purchases that meet or exceed Warrington standards.
+The Warrington College of Business has special pricing arrangements with Dell and IBM for notebook purchases that meet or exceed Warrington standards.